monirz/conget/README.md

 $ make build-mac
 ```

-To clean the compiled binary file
+To remove the compiled binary file.

 ```sh
 $ make clean
 ```
-It will remove all the binary file
+It will remove all the binary file.

 For running tests.